freenas/freenas-docs/userguide/storage.rst

   be securely stored.

 * On the other hand, if the key is lost, the data on the disks is inaccessible.
-Always backup the key!
+Always back up the key!

 * The encryption key is per ZFS volume (pool).
 If you create multiple pools, each pool has its own encryption key.